tkam8/f5_cis_opsguide/docs/class3/class3.rst

     :code:`bigstart restart restnoded; tail -f /var/log/restnoded/restnoded.log`

 - AS3 Declaration Validator: If you are using Microsoft Visual Studio Code, you can follow instructions below to install a validator for your declaration.
-This will identify syntax errors and do auto tab complete
+This will identify syntax errors and do auto tab complete.
+Make sure to save the file first as .json extension.

 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/validate.html